Marine Link

 Sounion is the third Delta Tanker-operated ship targeted by the Houthis.
 The militants earlier this month attacked the Liberia-flagged Delta Atlantica and Delta Blue tanker ships in separate attacks.

-Later on Wednesday, the captain of a different cargo ship sailing off the coast of Adenreported a total of three explosions in nearby water and said the crew and ship were unharmed, UKMTO and Ambrey said.
+Later on Wednesday, the captain of a different cargo ship sailing off the coast of Adenreported a total of five explosions in nearby water and said the crew and ship were unharmed, UKMTO and Ambrey said.
 UKMTO later identified the vessel as the SW North Wind I.

 The U.S.-based owner and manager of the Panama-flagged SW North Wind I did not immediately respond to requests for comment.